robertcorponoi/controllerhawk/README.md

 <h1 align="center">Controllerhawk</h1>

-<p align="center">The gamepad version of keyhawk, manage your game's keybinds for users using a controller.<p>
+<p align="center">The controller/gamepad version of keyhawk, manage your game's keybinds for users using a controller.<p>

 <div align="center">